 A company with clear goals but no ethics is like a body builder who eats junk food.
 Sure, you’ll make some progress, but you won’t be anywhere near your full potential, and your longevity will suffer.

-A failure to include company values and work ethics in the vision statement, or to ensure its compliance, can lead to a host of issues, from lost revenue to corporate malfeasance.
+Nearly every company has a vision or mission statement.
+Yet far fewer companies have a value statement which serves to guide employee behavior.
+A failure to include company values and work ethics in the vision statement, or to ensure their compliance, can lead to a host of issues, from lost revenue to corporate malfeasance.

 “We’re like fishes in a bowl,” says Nan DeMars, author of You’ve Got to be Kidding – How to Keep Your Job Without Losing Your Integrity.
 “Everyone is watching what corporations and employees are doing and ethics has an important role to play.”

 Implementing and enforcing employee values and ethics can help your company:

 - Recruit and retain employees whose personal values align with company values